 Will the creeks ever run dry during certain seasons?

 The seven creeks range from perennial to intermittent.
-Portions of the creeks are artificially seasonal de-water by antiquated irrigation systems.
-This can be extremely destructive to riparian vegetation that depends on previously perennial flows and fish that are try to pass through creeks that used to have perennial flows at certain times of the year.
-However, creeks that are naturally de-water vegetation is naturally selected to thrive in this environment.
-Daylighted creeks will be designed to celebrate our regional hydrology and reflect natural and historic flows.
-This may mean that creeks could be run dry during summer months, only wet during rain events.
+Portions of the creeks are artificially de-watered by antiquated irrigation systems.
+This is destructive to riparian vegetation that depend on perennial flow and fish that can no longer navigate the waterway.
+Daylighting projects will be designed to reflect natural and historic flows.

 What condition are the creeks currently in?